The Studio and Pilates Equipment

 I adjust the Reformer to work with different body sizes as well as strength and the support that the machine gives the client allows those with a limited range of movement to safely do modified exercises.
 The adjustments increase the range of modifications you can make for an exercise and allow clients to do some exercises that are not possible on the mat.

 The Pilates Chair is small but powerful!
 It is designed to build strength in your legs and shoulders using a similar system of resistance springs to the Reformer.
 In simple terms it is a seat with a split foot bar which is pushed with the hands or feet.
 The springs are adjusted to suit each client but using the Chair is often more challenging than the Reformer!

 It was originally designed as a home exercise machine for New York City apartments and is often used to rehabilitate clients with knee injuries.
 It can be challenging, but I promise not to push you too far!

 I only ever use the Reformer and Chair in 1-2-1 or Small Group Studio sessions as they require supervision and adaptation for each individual.

 You will always have a 1-2-1 session to start with so that I can asses your ability and posture, adjust the springs to use the right resistance for you and establish which exercises are best for you.

 My Pilates studio sessions are an hour long and include working with the reformer and/or stability chair as well as some traditional mat exercises.

-Studio sessions are by appointment only, on Friday afternoons and Saturday mornings.
+Studio sessions are by appointment only.
+Please see my Classes Page for details.
 You can book single or block sessions to allow you to fit in Pilates around your busy lives.
-If you want more information about the classes I offer please visit my Classes page.

 I plan to do some evening Pilates Studio sessions soon.
 If you would be interested in these please contact me.